Phases I and II, November 1992

 Delirium Years Edition, 2016

-“Does Porcupine Tree cause hallucinations?” —The album notes, indicating that we’re clearly not in Kansas anymore.
+“Does Porcupine Tree cause hallucinations?” —The album notes, a riff on the backmatter of Timothy Leary’s LSD album, indicating that we’re clearly not in Kansas anymore.

 Before we begin, a note on categorization: Wikipedia lists Voyage 34 as a compilation album, other sources list it as an EP.
 I’m calling it a single, because it isn’t one of PT’s main releases and I think of it as one big song split into four thematically linked phases.